 Perhaps the easiest way to fix Unmountable Boot Volume Error is to restart your computer using a Bootable USB Drive and try the Automatic Repair option that becomes available upon restart.

-Note: You may have to Enable USB Drive Boot option on your computer, if you are unable to access the computer using Bootable USB Drive.
+Note: You may have to Enable USB Drive Boot option, if you are unable to access the computer using Bootable USB Drive.

-2. Insert Bootable USB Drive into the Computer and press Power button to restart your computer.
+2. Insert Bootable USB Drive into the Computer and press the Power button to restart the computer.

-3. On Windows Setup screen, select Language, Currency, Keyboard and click on the Next button.
+3. Once the computer restarts, select Language, Currency, Keyboard and click on the Next button.

-4. On the next screen, click on Repair your computer option located at the lower-left corner.
+4. On the next screen, click on Repair your computer option located at lower-left corner.

 7. Follow the onscreen instructions to complete the Startup Repair process.